Fourteen years of bullshit

 A comment from reader Mike (9/14):

 Someone at dailykos has put up a post looking into the background of Glencore/Polymet/Antofagasto.
-Really interesting info on Marc Rich, one of the movers and shaker in Glencore who got his start with the oil embargo of the mid ’70s and got in bed with assorted dictators, and a pardon from Clinton.
+Really interesting info on Marc Rich, one of the movers and shakers in Glencore who got his start with the oil embargo of the mid ’70s and got in bed with assorted dictators, and a pardon from Clinton.
 The author starts to drift towards the end, but it had a bunch of interesting information (assuming true).

 Thanks for your feedback.
 If we like what you have to say, it may appear in a future post of reader reactions.